A Farewell to Arms (TV series)

 A Farewell to Arms is a 1966 British television adaptation of Ernest Hemingway's 1929 novel A Farewell to Arms that aired on three consecutive weeks (15 February, 22 February – 1 March 1966).
-The work starred Vanessa Redgrave, George Hamilton, Susan Engel, Ann Rye and Erik Chitty and was directed by Rex Tucker.
+The series starred Vanessa Redgrave, George Hamilton, Susan Engel and Erik Chitty and was directed by Rex Tucker.

 Despite receiving critical praise and an enthusiastic response from audiences, all three episodes were later wiped and are believed to be lost.